Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

     The ODBC pool node that defines the connection settings and manages the connection pool used by this node.

-* (optional) **`queryType`**: <`string`>

-    Selects the type of query to execute.
-Options are:
-    * `query`:  A regular SQL query.
-Parameters can be passed using Mustache templating or an array in `msg.parameters`.
-    * `statement`: A prepared statement.
-Requires `msg.parameters`.

 * (optional) **`query`**: <`string`>

     A valid SQL query string.

-    * For `queryType: "query"`, it can contain parameters inserted using Mustache syntax (e.g., `{{{payload}}}`).
-You can also use placeholders (`?`) and provide an array of values in `msg.parameters`.
+    * Can contain parameters inserted using Mustache syntax (e.g., `{{{payload}}}`).
-    * For `queryType: "statement"`, it should use placeholders (`?`) for parameters.
+    * Can use placeholders (`?`) for parameters.
+    * Can embed parameters directly in the query string.

 * (**required**) **`result to`**: <`dot-notation string`>

     The JSON nested element structure that will contain the result output.
 The string must be a valid JSON object structure using dot-notation, minus the `msg.` (e.g., `payload.results`) and must not start or end with a period.
 Square bracket notation is not allowed.
 The node input object is carried out to the output, as long as the output object name does not conflict with it.
 If the targeted output JSON object was already present in the input, the result from the query will be appended to it if it was itself an object (but not an array); otherwise, the original key/value pair will be overwritten.

     Example: